Firionus/NonuniformResampling1D.jl/docs/src/README.md

 lanczos_window
 ```

-# Window Function Type
+### Custom Window Functions

-To define your own window functions, you can construct your own
+To define your own window functions, take a look at the examples in [window_functions.jl](https://github.com/Firionus/NonuniformResampling1D.jl/blob/main/src/window_functions.jl) and use the exported `WindowFunction` type:

 ```@docs
 WindowFunction